Kitchen renovation with millennials in mind

 It only makes sense that demographics play a large part in new kitchen developments, especially when it comes to particular styles and finishes.
 As more and more millennials are purchasing homes for the first time, their unique tastes are definitely impacting societal and consumer trends.
 Given their increasing market power in the home-buying and remodeling sphere, it’s crucial to pay attention to their preferences.
 Here are some recommendations on how to build the perfect kitchens for the millennial generation.

-WHAT MILLENNIALS WANT
+The Kitchen renovation MILLENNIALS WANT

 As a group that prefers the city over suburbs, millennials are willing to sacrifice extra space for quality and style.
 This generation is heavily focused on the look, feel and functionality more than anything.
 With an active, creative, collaborative, and socially connected lifestyle, it is no surprise that they want a kitchen space that can support all of that.
 Therefore, practicality is a huge priority.
 They would rather spend their money on technology than intricate details and moldings.
 Favoring the useful over the ornate, they want cleaner more functional open kitchen layouts!